official site of award-winning writer and creator

 In between dreaming up fun new things to try, Rachael has written lots of things.
 She holds a university degree in Creative Writing and Journalism from Griffith University and has worked extensively as an entertainment journalist, arts & entertainment publicist, and copywriter.
 She was awarded the Josephine Ulrick Literature Prize in 2011 for her short story, Tryst – which is now being adapted into a feature film - and was also awarded the Griffith Review Emerging Writers Prize the same year.
 She has had multiple residencies at Varuna – The Writers House and her work has been published in literary journals and national magazines in Australia and internartionally.

 Rachael’s other loves are pop culture and film & television.
-As a screenwriter and emerging producer she has a teen television show and several feature films in development, and has worked on TV shows that have seen her writing about mermaids, time travel, and criminals on the run.
-She’s also had to scour the streets for very attractive boys to match up with even more attractive girls, all in the name of ‘quality’ TV.
+As a screenwriter and creator she has several television shows and a number of feature films in development.
+She has worked on TV shows that have seen her writing about mermaids, time travel, and criminals on the run, and has also had to scour the streets for very attractive boys to match up with even more attractive girls, all in the name of ‘quality’ TV.
 It was a tough job but somebody had to do it.
 One of her feature film scripts recently won an Honourable Mention at the Los Angeles Film & Script Festival, she is in demand as a script editor, and teaches screenwriting when time permits.

-Follow Rachael on Facebook, Instagram and GoodReads using the links above and be sure to click on the link at the top of the page to check out Rachael's blog, The Cat's Meow.
+Follow Rachael on Facebook, Instagram and GoodReads using the links above or check out her portfolio.
+If you fancy a chuckle, have a wander through her woefully neglected blog, The Cat's Meow.

 Rachael S. Morgan does not accept unsolicited materials.
 Any materials sent without being requested will be deleted.
 Be aware that, at any time, similar concepts or ideas may be already in development with Rachael's team and as such no responsibility or liability is accepted in regards to any such similarities of concept or works.